nortikin/sverchok/README.md

 **addon for**: [Blender](http://blender.org) version *2.80* and above.
 For *2.79* see [special installation instruction](https://github.com/nortikin/sverchok/wiki/Sverchok-for-Blender-2.79-installation).
 **current sverchok version**: Find version in addon settings or in the node Sverchok panel
 **License**: [GPL3](http://www.gnu.org/licenses/quick-guide-gplv3.html)
-**prerequisites**: Python 3.6, and `numpy`, both included in recent versions of Blender (precompiled binaries are convenient for this)
+**prerequisites**: Python 3.6, and `numpy`, both included in recent versions of Blender (precompiled binaries are convenient for this).
+Sverchok can also optionally use several additional libraries; if you have them, a number of additional nodes will be available.
+Please refer to [wiki page](https://github.com/nortikin/sverchok/wiki/Dependencies) for list of such dependencies and instructions for their installation.
 **manual**: [In English](http://nikitron.cc.ua/sverch/html/main.html) - This is an introduction to Sverchok and contains 3 lessons, and documentation on almost all nodes.
 If anything isn't clear (or missing) in this document please ask about it on the [Issue Tracker](https://github.com/nortikin/sverchok/issues), we want to get these lessons right and you can help us!